psiberx/cp2077-cet-kit/README.md

 You can display own HUD elements and apply contextual logic depending on the current UI.

-If you don't need UI, this module can be used to efficiently detect when a player is loading into the game or exiting the current game session.
-You can initialize mod state when the actual gameplay starts, and reset mod state and free resources when the game session ends.

 ### `GameSession.lua`

 Track game session reactively and store data linked to a save file.